neuron7x/international-cunnibal/docs/metrics.md

 ## Guardrails
 - Every metric change **must** ship with a unit test update and a benchmark log.
 - Numeric outputs must be deterministic for the same inputs.
-- Metrics are bounded to defined ranges (e.g., 0-100 for scores).
+- Metrics are bounded to defined ranges:
+  - Score-like outputs clamp to `0..100`.
+  - Ratio/confidence outputs clamp to `0..1`.
+  - Non-finite inputs or intermediate values are treated as safe zeros.
+  - `enduranceTime` is always finite (non-finite durations become `0`).
 - The full metric constitution lives in [`docs/METRICS.md`](METRICS.md).

 ## Regression Baselines